lkanapka/bios611-project1/README.md

 ### Make

-To build the figures in this project, such as the ones shown above, enter the following in the terminal:
+To build figures in this project, such as the ones shown above, enter the following in the terminal:

     > make figures/storm_count.png

+To build the final report:

+    > make report.pdf